zkxs/elite-etl/readme.md

 # Elite ETL
 An extract/transform/load application that takes data from the [EDDB API] and loads it into a [PostgreSQL] database.

-This allows you to run queries on the EDDN data that EDDB does not support.
+This allows you to run custom queries on the data.
+Elite ETL is cache-aware, and will not download new data from EDDB until the cached data expires.

 ## Setup
 1. Install [PostgreSQL].